mmillar/sonicescape/code/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 * Import/Export of redirects for backup, or to add bulk Quick Redirects.
 * Built-in FAQs/Help feed that can be updated daily with relevant questions.
 * Optional column for list pages to easily show if a page/post has a redirect set up and where it will redirect to.
+* Helper functions for adding or deleting redirects programmatically (see 'filters-hooks-helper_functions.txt' file in plugin folder for help and usage).

 = What You CANNOT Do: =
 * This plugin does not have wild-card redirect features.
+* This plugin DOES NOT modify the .htaccess file.
+It works using the WordPress function wp_redirect(), which is a form of PHP header location redirect.
 * You cannot redirect the Home (Posts) page - unless you set a page as the home page and redirect that.
 * If your theme uses some form of custom layout or functionality, some features may not work like open on a new window or no follow functionality UNLESS you have the **Use jQuery?** option to set.

-This plugin is not compatible with WordPress versions less than 3.9.
+This plugin is not compatible with WordPress versions less than 4.0.
 Requires PHP 5.2+.

 **PLEASE NOTE:** A new page or post needs to be Published in order for Page/Post redirect to happen for Individual Redirects (existing page is not necessary for Quick Redirects).
 It WILL work on a DRAFT Status Post/Page ONLY, and I mean ONLY, if the Post/Page has FIRST been Published and the re-saved as a Draft.
 This does not apply to Quick Redirects.